Assessing student learning in quantum computing: Lessons from developing a test item on phase kickback: Introduction

-That said, even using all these methods, student thinking remains challenging to understand.
+Even with these methods, student thinking remains challenging to understand, particularly in a new and interdisciplinary field like QIS.
 The best way to illustrate this is by example.
-Our team sought to develop a research-based assessment for quantum computing \cite{Meyer:2025QCCS}, necessitating closed-response questions that would accurately measure students' understanding.
+In response to calls from quantum workforce development experts and advocates \cite{Aiello:2021}, our team sought to develop a research-based assessment for quantum computing \cite{Meyer:2025QCCS}, necessitating closed-response questions that would accurately measure students' understanding.
 The development of these questions is iterative, as edits are made between versions to clarify the question or hone in on different reasoning options.
-In this article, we tell the backstory of the development of one specific assessment item, whose story both reveals insight about student thinking and illustrates the difficulty of attempting to measure complex student reasoning on a multiple-choice test.
+In this article, we discuss and analyze the development of one specific assessment item, whose story both reveals insight about student thinking (Sec.~\ref{sec:conclusions}, see also Ref.~\cite{Plueger:2026}) and illustrates the necessity of triangulating multiple data sources to ensure that a multiple-choice test item actually measures the conceptual reasoning pathways we intend to measure.